aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 The following will retrieve the latest version and store it in the cache.

+???+ warning
+	When fetching each unique parameter from the AppConfig for the first time, the system executes two API calls, incurring network latency in the process.
+To enhance performance and caching, it is advisable to consider increasing the `max_age` time.

 === "getting_started_appconfig.py"
     ```python hl_lines="5 12"
     --8<-- "examples/parameters/src/getting_started_appconfig.py"